Skip to main content

 How does MedPrecision handle SoonerCare billing specifics?

 We have extensive experience with SoonerCare's unique billing structure, including both managed care and fee-for-service components.
-Our team understands SoonerCare's enrollment verification processes, covered benefits, prior authorization requirements, and the specific claims submission rules for MCOs like Oklahoma Complete Health and UnitedHealthcare Community Plan, ensuring your claims are processed correctly the first time.
+Our team understands SoonerCare's enrollment verification processes, covered benefits, prior authorization requirements, and the specific claims submission rules for MCOs like Oklahoma Complete Health and UnitedHealthcare Community Plan, verifying your claims are processed correctly the first time.

 Can MedPrecision handle tribal health and IHS billing in Oklahoma?